 2) Conclude that God exists but is either a) powerless to change things or b) unmotivated to do so.
 This is almost a variation of the first option in that we are left to our own devices.

 3) Conclude that God exists and is both motivated and able to change things, but is restricted by our sin and unbelief.
 This is the message of Scripture, and it puts the ball squarely in our court.
+In other words, God has provided us with every opportunity in Christ to be reconciled to him and make the best of things here (2 Peter 1: 3-4).
+Every bit of the shortfall springs from our own sinful bent, which we must reckon with.

 Some would say it is impossible to be a friend to God.
 After all, in spite of all the unbiblical mush being troweled out by proponents of the Affection Gospel, God doesn’t court us because he is a lovesick parent.
 His pursuit of us is motivated by our crucial need for him, not the other way around.
 We’re the lovesick ones.

 God is three persons, each of whom enjoys the perfect, eternal love of the other two members of the Trinity.
-Imagine having a friend who never disappoints you, never forgets about you, always treats you with warmth and gentle kindness, knows you perfectly, is never absent and always gives selflessly?
+Imagine having a friend who never disappoints you, never forgets about you, always treats you with warmth and kindness, knows you perfectly, is never absent and always gives selflessly?
 This is the kind of friendship God has enjoyed in the community of the Trinity forever.
 Imagine the conversations that have rung through the heavens over the aeons!

 So God doesn’t need our friendship.
 But does he want it?
 And what does it mean to be a friend to God?
 Paul, in his treatise on Christian living, exhorted us to “Rejoice with those who rejoice; mourn with those who mourn” (Romans 12:15).
 A sharing of experiences, a common path and a shared identity.
 This is the bond Jesus forged with his incarnation, by which he joined the family of man.
 It was strengthened by his crucifixion, which erased all possible doubts about the purity of his motives.
-And it was completed by his resurrection, which affirmed his Deity and hauled us into the heavenly realms as though by a great rope tied about his waist.
+It was completed by his resurrection, which affirmed his Deity and hauled us into the heavenly realms as though by a great rope tied about his waist.

-Once hooked onto that rope, we come into the bittersweet calling of the elect: to share in Christ’s limitless resources ― and in his sufferings.
+Once hooked onto that rope, we come into the bittersweet calling of the elect: to share in Christ’s limitless resources — and in his sufferings.
 The first half is God’s friendship toward us; the second is ours toward him.
 Not that he needs it, or that it provides something he lacks.
 Everything humans have accomplished for God with centuries of toil, God could do in a moment with an administrative sweep of his arm.
-Here again, God’s employment of men is for their benefit, that we might share in his glory.
+Here again, God’s employment of men is for their benefit, that we might participate in his glory.

 Scripture tells us Abraham was actually called “God’s friend” (James 2:23).
 How does one manage to achieve that designation?
 With rare faith and close identification with God.
-Most of us know the story: God tells Abraham to sacrifice his son Isaac.
+Most of us know the story: God tells Abraham to sacrifice his only son, Isaac.
 He obeys.
 This is startling enough, even from the comfortable distance of many centuries.
 But Abraham’s assignment actually foreshadows the crucifixion of Christ.
 Isaac was to be slain in the land of Moriah, not far from where Jesus was led to his death 2,000 years later.
 It was as if God asked Abraham, “Will you come with me, even if it costs you everything?”

 God asks the same question of us today.
 Though the West is drowning in cheap grace and grotesque distortions of Christianity, the call still goes out.